anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

    :alt: Parse CSV dynamic content

 On the next steps we use Plumsail action *Create DOCX document from template*.
-We select the dynamic content from *Parse CSV* and add it ot the JSON.
+We select the dynamic content from *Parse CSV* and add it to the JSON.
 And finally we convert the resulting DOCX file to PDF and save it to the OneDrive folder.
 We use ID header to name each invitation.

 .. image:: ../../../_static/img/flow/how-tos/create-invitation.png